How Organizations Can Tackle The Sustainable Plastic Challenge

 Yet for all its benefits, there is now a wider movement for a more sustainable approach to plastics with consumers becoming increasingly more concerned abouts its environmental impact - from the production of plastic using fossil fuels to the unsustainable disposal at its end of life, there are real issues for businesses to address throughout the supply chain.

 Since the end of 2017, there have been a wave of pledges and position statements released by manufacturers and retailers around their plastic reduction ambitions.
 The plastic challenge is complex and there are many competing factors that need to be considered when developing action.
-It also, however, presents businesses with great opportunities to innovate, develop new USPs, secure customer loyalty and safeguard supply chains.
+It also, however, presents businesses with great opportunities to innovate, develop new USPs, secure customer loyalty, safeguard supply chains and create a more circular business economy.

 - Understand how the current political landscape, consumer concerns and other disruptive factors could impact on your business models.